Wigan Warriors: 1996–present: Summer era rugby

 Frank Endacott joined Wigan as head coach after the 1999 season and in 2000 Wigan finished top of the Super League and reached the Grand Final for the second time but were beaten 29–16 by St Helens.
 Endacott was sacked in 2001 following a string of poor results and was replaced by Australian Stuart Raper.
 Raper guided Wigan to the 2001 Super League Grand Final but were well beaten by Bradford Bulls, 37–6.
 That year Andy Farrell also set a new club record for points in a season with 429.

 However, the following season Raper guided Wigan to their 17th Challenge Cup, defeating St Helens 21–12 at Murrayfield Stadium, 7 years after previously lifting the trophy.
 Wigan's Kris Radlinski inspired the side with a player-of-the-match performance against the much-fancied Saints to claim the Lance Todd Trophy despite being in hospital the previous week with a foot infection.

 Stuart Raper was sacked in July 2003 and was replaced by assistant coach Mike Gregory – Gregory oversaw an improvement and led the Warriors to a third place finish as Wigan became the first team from outside of the top-two to reach the Grand Final.
 However, Wigan fell short on the night and were defeated by Bradford Bulls 25–12.

 In 2004 Gregory guided Wigan to the Challenge Cup final at the Millennium Stadium in Cardiff but Wigan could not repeat their 2002 feat and were beaten 32–16.

-Defeat was Gregory's final match as Head Coach of Wigan who travelled to the USA to receive treatment for an illness he contracted after an insect bite whilst in Australia.
+This defeat was Gregory's final match as head coach of Wigan, as he travelled to the United States to receive treatment for an illness he contracted after an insect bite whilst in Australia.

 It later emerged that Gregory was suffering with Motor Neurone Disease and he did not return as Wigan coach.

 Denis Betts took over as Wigan Head Coach, leading Wigan to a fourth place finish in 2004.
 Despite play-off victories against St Helens and Wakefield Trinity Wildcats, Wigan missed out on the 2004 Grand Final, losing to Leeds Rhinos in the Final Eliminator.
+Betts was later demoted to assistant coach and replaced as head coach by former St Helens boss Ian Millward.
+However, Millward's tenure was not a successful period and included embarrassing defeats to Leeds Rhinos and St Helens 70–0 and 75–0 respectively.